Students Aren’t Products: How We Think About Education

 If that happens, we might be able to get our bearings again–find out which way is up, what we are, and where all of this is headed.
 Until this is the perspective we take, rather than the aforementioned ‘widget-view’ where students are ‘products’ of some non-descript and nebulous, failing system, change will only be serendipitous; keep changing things and monitoring results, and we’ll eventually get something right.
 The thinking here is that the machine is broken because the widgets are broken, but it’s our thinking that’s broken.

-The relationships in public education—between student, teacher, administrators, parents, vendors and extended families—are lateral–indisputably lateral in the grand scheme, and only become hierarchal in terms of individual contexts.
-In fact, each of the relationships we’ve historically labeled as indeed hierarchal are not only dated evaluations, but purely illusory, and our participation in these illusions is undermining any rethinking or attempted revision of the whole machine.
+The relationships in public education—between student, teacher, administrators, parents, vendors, and extended families—are lateral–indisputably lateral in the grand scheme, and only become hierarchal in terms of individual contexts.
+In fact, each of the relationships we’ve historically labeled as indeed hierarchal is not only dated evaluations, but purely illusory, and our participation in these illusions is undermining any rethinking or attempted revision of the whole machine.

 In fact, this structure is so stuffed full of relics that we don’t see them for what they are—removable, revisable, and replaceable accessories.
 The only limits here are collectively contrived.
 Rather than rethinking the structure itself, we try to install new parts—new standards, new assessments, new teacher evaluation models–into a dated infrastructure that subsequently resists simply because it can’t process the change.
 It’s not built to.